pulzze/autoflow-documentation/docs/ids/action-datetime-current-os-time/tooltip.md

-Returns the current operating system (OS) time in the given time unit as unix time.
+Provides the current OS time in the given time unit as unix time